codeinchq/router/README.md

 ### Using the router

-The `Router` class included in the library is able to mix various handlers to process routes.
+The `Router` class is able to mix various handlers to process routes.
 A handler is either a class or an instantiated object implementing `RoutableInterface` or a [`callable`](http://php.net/manual/en/language.types.callable.php).
 The `callable` will received the PSR7 `Request` object as parameter and should return PSR7 `Response` object.

 The routes are evaluated using [`fnmatch()`](http://php.net/manual/en/function.fnmatch.php) and are compatible with standard shell patterns.